-Each year, Charter School shall provide to the CSD a report on its annual EL program assessment.
+Each year, Charter School shall provide to the CSD a report on its annual evaluation of the effectiveness of its EL program.
 Upon request, Charter School shall provide a copy of its current EL Master Plan to the CSD.

 Charter School shall administer the CELDT/ELPAC annually in accordance with federal and state requirements.